 Pilates tends to have less inversions than yoga and typically does not increase the heart rate.

 Yes, tennis can be played and gradually increased after rhinoplasty.
-Consider resumption of full tennis 3 weeks afterwards.
+Consider resumption of full tennis 3 weeks afterward.
 Although injuries can happen to the nose after any sport, it is less likely after tennis.